-- 3.1 Educational Guardians at MPW are appointed by parents.
-The college can advise parents on how to find a guardian, if required, but MPW does not appoint guardians - 3.2 Parents should inform the college if the Educational Guardian is related to the student and must give details as to how they are related, or whether the Educational Guardian is an AEGIS Accredited or BSA Certified Guardian. - 3.3 Ideally the Educational Guardian should be well known to the student and be someone with whom the child feels happy and comfortable staying. - 3.4 For many students where the family does not have a suitable contact in the UK, it is expected that the parents will appoint an Educational Guardian via a reputable organisation.
+- 3.1 It is a condition of enrolment at the college that parents of a student, if resident outside the United Kingdom, must take responsibility for appointing an Educational Guardian for their child and ensuring a suitable Educational Guardian remains in place throughout the student's time at the college in accordance with the criteria as set out within this policy.
+This is the case for all students, irrespective of their age. - 3.2 Educational Guardians at MPW are appointed by parents.
+The college can advise parents on how to find a guardian, if required, but MPW does not appoint guardians. - 3.3 Parents should inform the college if the Educational Guardian is related to the student and must give details as to how they are related, or whether the Educational Guardian is an AEGIS Accredited or BSA Certified Guardian. - 3.4 Ideally the Educational Guardian should be well known to the student and be someone with whom the child feels happy and comfortable staying. - 3.5 For many students where the family does not have a suitable contact in the UK, it is expected that the parents will appoint an Educational Guardian via a reputable organisation.
 It is important to note that the college does not recommend any specific agency or organisation, but would encourage parents to ensure that it is a member of either The Association for the Education and Guardianship of International Students (AEGIS) or The BSA's Certified Guardian Scheme.